ropensci-archive/roweb2/content/blog/2020-04-21-rclean/index.md

 process would enable other features that could address some challenges, such as libraries that are actually used by the code, processing comments (as discussed above), parsing control statements and replicating random processes.
 Using retrospective provenance comes at a cost, however.
 In order to gather it, the script needs to be executed.
-When scripts are computationally intensive or contain bugs that stop execution, then retrospective provenance can not be obtained for part or all of the code.
-Some work has already been done in the direction of implementing retrospective provenance for code cleaning in R (see http://end-to-end-provenance.github.io).
+When scripts are computationally intensive or contain bugs that stop execution retrospective provenance can not be obtained for part or all of the code.
 Although such costs may present challenges, combining prospective and retrospective provenance methods could provide a powerful and flexible solution.
+Some work has already been done in the direction of implementing retrospective provenance for code cleaning in R (see http://end-to-end-provenance.github.io);
+however, there doesn't appear to be a tool that synthesizes these two approaches to provenance.

 We hope that [Rclean](https://docs.ropensci.org/rclean) makes writing scientific software easier for the R community.
-The package has already been significantly improved via the [rOpenSci review process](https://github.com/ropensci/software-review/issues/327), thnaks to the efforts of editor [Anna Krystalli](https://www.annakrystalli.me/) and reviewers, [Will Landau](https://wlandau.github.io/) and [Clemens Schmid](https://nevrome.de/).
+The package has already been significantly improved via the [rOpenSci review process](https://github.com/ropensci/software-review/issues/327), thanks to the efforts of editor [Anna Krystalli](https://www.annakrystalli.me/) and reviewers, [Will Landau](https://wlandau.github.io/) and [Clemens Schmid](https://nevrome.de/).
 We look forward to the future progress